 In a situation like this (which is very common), all the potential benefits cannot be fully understood and agreed by the key stakeholders, resulting in understaffed projects, and poor implementation.

-Our analysis has also found that without any new technologies being utilized, just a move to a Green Supply Chain can reduce costs by 5-20%.
+Our analysis has also found that without any new technologies Environment being utilized, just a move to a Green Supply Chain can reduce costs by 5-20%.
 The adoption of new technologies, however, can take cost reductions to a whole new level.

 In addition, by raising their Green credentials amongst customers, employees, government authorities and other stakeholders, companies also move rapidly towards ensuring a sustainable and successful future.